Iwamgad/EMovies/README.md

 # Features
 Here are the features in summary:

-* The App has a shelf that displays pre chosen movies
+* The App has a shelf where a user can use to check out the description of his/her chosen movies.
 * A user can search and see the description of any movie.
+* A user can add a movie to his/her favourite list to check out their description later at the time of need.

 # Requirements
 * This program requires python3.+ (and pip) installed, a guide on how to install python on various platforms can be found [here](https://www.python.org/).